Holly Mckay

 Holly Mackay

-Founder and CEO of Boring Money
+Founder & CEO, Boring Money

 I’ve worked in investment markets for over 20 years.
 I started out at Merrill Lynch Investment Management and worked at a few big names before setting up my first business in 2008.